 Rodger Hartley has a B.A. in linguistics and history from the University of Virginia.
 He began working for the South Dakota Historical Society Press in 2008.
 From 2011–2016, he was the chief researcher on the Pioneer Girl Project, working in census data, government documents, land records, county records, newspapers, and other primary sources of the 1870s and 1880s.

 Jennifer McIntyre has an M.A. in international peace and conflict resolution from Arcadia University and a B.A. in history from the University of South Dakota.
 She has been the marketing director for the South Dakota Historical Society Press since June 2013.
-As a researcher for the Pioneer Girl Project, she works on illustrations and has spent months examining the newspapers of the Dakota territorial period.
+As a researcher for the Pioneer Girl Project, she explores possible illustrations and has spent months examining the newspapers of the Dakota territorial period.

 Jeanne Kilen Ode